bitkill/hl-homeassistant/README.md

-# hl-homeassistant
+# homelab-homeassistant
-Home deployment of home assistant
+Home deployment of home assistant, using docker to simplify deployment.

 Includes:
  - Database server for storing records